-- $1300\,$ Introduction to Business.
+- 1300 Introduction to Business.
 Survey of the nature of business and its relationship to society.
 Designed for beginning freshmen and students with no more than 6 hours of business administration courses.
-Fee \$80.
-B - 2199 Free Enterprise.
+F - 2199 Free Enterprise.
 Students in Free Enterprise participate in projects, attend competitions, and make presentations.
 F - 2299 Free Enterprise.
 A continuation of BUA 2199.
 S - 2310 Business Statistics.
-Collection, presentation, analysis, and interpretation of statistics applicable to business.
+Collection, presentation, analysis, and interpretation of statistics applicable to

+- business.
 PRE: MAT 1311.
 B - 3302 Case Study Analysis.
-Case study approach to identifying and solving problems in organizations. - 3305 Principles of Marketing.
+Case study approach to identifying and solving problems in organizations.
+D - 3305 Principles of Marketing.
 Current trends in marketing conditions, marketing agencies, factors affecting buying.
 F - 3306 Consumer Behavior.
 Buying decision process and factors affecting buying behavior.
 Development of effective marketing strategy and tactics by understanding how and why consumers respond to marketing stimuli.
-PRE: BUA 3305. - 3310 Money and Banking.
+PRE: BUA 3305.
+S - 3310 Money and Banking.
 Organization and operation of commercial banks and the money market.
 Examination of central banking and monetary policy.
 PRE: ECO 2301.
 B - 3320 Business Ethics.
 Examine various theories of ethics, stressing Christian ethics in a business context.
 Special emphasis on current topics in business ethics.
-PRE: ACC 2301. - 4300 Personal Selling and Sales Promotion.
+PRE: ACC 2301.
+B - 4199 Leadership in Free Enterprise.
+Leadership role in Enactus student organization.
+Identifying and initiating projects in free enterprise, recruitment of new team members, organizing team, and encouraging participation.
+Readings and other assignments are assigned to develop competencies in planning, leading, organizing, and controlling and their application to leadership in organizations.
+PRE: BUA 2299 and permission of Enactus coordinator.
+F - 4299 Leadership in Free Enterprise.
+Continuation of BUA 4199.
+PRE: BUA 4199 and permission of Enactus coordinator.
+S - 4300 Personal Selling and Sales Promotion.
 Selling and negotiating and sales promotion as related to new enterprise and ongoing firm.
 Promotional strategies especially for small business where uniqueness of promotional tools is more critical than in large businesses.
-PRE: Junior standing

-- 4301 Business Law.
+PRE: Junior standing.
+D - 4301 Business Law.
 Introduction to the law stressing contracts, negotiable instruments, agencies, mortgages, personal property, real property, and business organization.
-F - $4304\,$ Marketing Research.
+B - 4304 Marketing Research.
 Research methods and techniques that aid marketing management and the application of these tools to the process of obtaining information upon which to base marketing strategy.
 PRE: BUA 2310 and 3305.
-S - 4320 Leadership.
+D - 4320 Leadership.
 Examines values-based leadership principles.
-Fee \$100. - 4330 Internship.
+Fee \$100.
+B - 4330 Internship.
 Work in an area of business utilizing skill developed in the Business program.
-PRE: Senior standing and approval of the instructor. - 4380 Business Policy.
+PRE: Senior standing and approval of the instructor.
+Y - 4380 Business Policy.
 Integrative course focusing on an organization's pursuit of superior economic performance over a long term by deciding what business to be in and how to compete.
 This is a capstone course restricted to graduating seniors only.
 B